previder/portal-api-examples/deployment-az/README.md

 To use Previder STaaS, the network type must be VLAN.
 If this type has not been selected, then the storage configuration is ignored completely.

-After the creation, the kubeconfig can be found via the command `tofu output kubeconfig`.
+After creation, the kubeconfig can be found using the command `tofu output kubeconfig`.
 Using this config, you can create your own `storage class` to get storage in the cluster.
 See our [Kubernetes Examples repository](https://github.com/previder/kubernetes-examples) for more information.